 Local transport connections from Inverness Airport into the city are available from outside the airport terminal building.
 These include bus and taxis services.
 Local and national car hire is also available.

+The A9 is the main access road to Inverness from the south, Perth, Edinburgh and Glasgow and also from the north.
 The A82 is an alternative and more scenic route from the south (Glasgow) via Loch Ness through the Great Glen to Inverness.
 The A96 links Inverness to Aberdeen.

 The B862 on the south side of Loch Ness links the small picturesque villages between Fort Augustus and Inverness, and also links to the A9 south to Perth, Edinburgh and Glasgow and points further south.